David French: Early life and education

 French was born on January 24, 1969, in Opelika, Alabama.
 His parents were students at nearby Auburn University.
 He grew up in Georgetown, Kentucky.

-French graduated from Lipscomb University in 1991 with a BA, summa cum laude.
-He then attended Harvard Law School, graduating in 1994 with his JD, cum laude.
+French graduated from Lipscomb University in 1991 with a B.A., summa cum laude.
+He then attended Harvard Law School, graduating in 1994 with his Juris Doctor (J.D.), cum laude.

 Career

-French has served as a senior counsel for the American Center for Law and Justice and the Alliance Defending Freedom, has lectured at Cornell Law School, and spent much of his career working on religious rights issues.
-He served as president of the Foundation for Individual Rights in Education (FIRE), now known as the Foundation for Individual Rights and Expression (FIRE).
+French has spent much of his career working on religious rights issues.
+He served as a senior counsel for the American Center for Law and Justice (ACLJ) and the Alliance Defending Freedom and as president of the Foundation for Individual Rights in Education (FIRE), now known as the Foundation for Individual Rights and Expression (FIRE).
 French retired from FIRE in 2005, citing plans to serve in the United States Army Reserve as a judge-advocate general officer.
-He left the legal practice in 2015, and became a staff writer for National Review from 2015 to 2019, and a senior fellow at the National Review Institute.
+Before leaving the legal practice in 2015, he also lectured at Cornell Law School.

+From 2015 to 2019, he was a staff writer for National Review and a senior fellow at the National Review Institute.
+He is a former senior editor of The Dispatch and a contributing writer for The Atlantic.
+In December 2019, French joined The Dispatchs biweekly legal podcast, Advisory Opinions, as a permanent guest contributor alongside host Sarah Isgur.
+In January 2023, he became a New York Times columnist.

 French has authored several books, including the non-fiction Divided We Fall (2020).

-French is a former senior editor of The Dispatch, and occasionally a contributing writer for The Atlantic.
-French is a distinguished visiting professor of public policy at Lipscomb University, his alma mater.
+He is a distinguished visiting professor of public policy at Lipscomb University, his alma mater.

-French became a New York Times columnist in January 2023.